The search engine allows searches across the entirety of DEA.

 - By using the ‘Search by – Works’ option: start typing ‘Aesch’ and the list will show all texts by Aeschylus that are actually quoted, translated, and discussed in the DEA entries.

-- By using the ‘Search by – Author’ option: start typing ‘Aesch’ and the list will show those mentions of Aeschylus in the commentary sections of each DEA entry that the author(s) have deemed important to mark-up.
+- By using the ‘Search by – Notable terms, English’ option: start typing ‘Aesch’ and the list will show those mentions of Aeschylus in the commentary sections of each DEA entry that the author(s) have deemed important to mark-up.
 Note that this option does not retrieve all mentions of Aeschylus in the DEA corpus.

 - By using the ‘Search for’ option: type ‘Aeschylus’ or ‘Aesch’ and the search will retrieve all (really, all!) mentions of Aeschylus in the whole of DEA.
 You will have to sort out more pertinent results from negligible results.